asynchronous collaboration

 Redefine productivity

 Without regularly seeing people in the office or on video calls, it’s natural to worry about your team’s productivity.
 But don’t confuse the illusion of work with actual work being done.
-Instead of using hours worked or meetings attended as a baseline for productivity, set goals as a team and measure your progress towards those.
+Instead of using hours worked or meetings attended as a baseline for productivity, set goals as a team and measure your progress toward those.
 This way, you build a critical level of trust with your team that empowers them to do their best work.

 “My team has really specific goals we’re trying to accomplish, and it doesn’t matter how we get there, as long as we get there,” said Lawyer.
 “Establish together what the outcomes you expect are, and let the team use their autonomy to determine the best way to get there.”